slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ### On fear, anger and excuses

+*'We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light.' -- Plato*

 Fear is paralyzing.

 > *'If you view everything through the lens of fear, then you tend to stay in retreat mode.'*